Eco-Compute/eco-compute.io/content/english/talk/2025/sustainable-hosting-mittwald.md

     - CO2 footprint calculator: greenwashing or opportunity?
     - Long hardware use vs. performance promises
     - etc.
+This part will be held in English 🇬🇧

 2. Energy efficiency and challenges in a 15-year-old data center: What measures were already taken into account during construction and what technology has been renewed over the years?
 What improvements and measures contribute to energy efficiency?